micha/resty/README.md

 and easily manipulated in the shell environment.
 The following are a few scripts that make dealing with JSON data easier.

-  * [Jsawk](http://github.com/micha/jsawk) can be used to process and filter JSON data from and to resty, in a shell pipeline.
-This takes care of parsing the input JSON correctly, rather than using regexes and `sed`, `awk`, `per`l or the like, and prints the resulting output in correct JSON format, as well.

-    `GET /blogs.json |jsawk -n 'out(this.title)' # prints all the blog titles`

   * The included `pp` script will pretty-print JSON for you.
-You just need to install the JSON perl module from CPAN or you can use `pypp` if you have python 2.6 installed.
+You just need to install the JSON perl module from CPAN (included with brew install) or you can use `pypp` if you have python installed.

-    `GET /blogs.json |pp # pretty-prints the JSON output from resty`
+    `GET /blogs.json | pp   # pretty-prints the JSON output from resty`

+  * You can use powerful [jq](https://stedolan.github.io/jq/) Json command line processor to perform operations on the received json. just pyping to `jq .` will pretty print the json in color

   * Another way to format JSON output: